dimadvk/pinger/README.md

 5. run web application to manage ip address list and view monitoring results: <br>
     $ python app.py

-- At first running app.py or pinger.py will create database file in pinger directory
+- At first running app.py or pinger.py will create a database file in a pinger directory
-- At the upper part of the scripts app.py and pinger.py there are some variables that you may change E.x. name for database, path to ping utility in your Linux pc.
+- At the upper part of the scripts app.py and pinger.py there are some variables that you may change E.g. name for database, path to ping utility in your Linux pc.